defg43/witc/README.md

 		printf("element %d at index %ld\n", iter.element, iter.index);
 	}
 }
-                        // hate how this needlessly decays to a pointer btw
-                        // v

 void foo(size_t length, int array[static length]) {

 	// in case the array decays to a pointer, the size can be specified explictly